Jatly/dimencalc/README.md

 ## Conclusion

-The DimenCalc library provides a clean and structured approach to working with geometric shapes and objects.
+The dimencalc library provides a clean and structured approach to working with geometric shapes and objects.
 Each shape comes with methods for standard geometric calculations, as well as reverse methods to deduce properties from given values like volume, area, or perimeter.

 This guide should help you get started with the library.
 You can extend it by adding more shapes or complex geometries as needed.
 ```

-Feel free to modify any section as needed!
+Feel free to make any further adjustments!